zedwei/webvoyager/src/execution/execution_prompt.md

     `Select: Numerical_Label, "Option Label"`

 ### **Key Notes**

 - Always ensure your response is precise and based on the numerical labels of the elements.
 - If additional information is necessary to proceed, use the **Clarify** action.
 - Prioritize user safety and avoid suspicious URLs.
 Use **Clarify** to confirm navigation to unfamiliar URLs.
 - Always ensure the `selectLabel` field is included in the output.
 If the action does not involve a `<select>` element (i.e., the action is not **Select**), set the `selectLabel` value to `-1`.

 ### **Guidance for OpenTable.com**

 When interacting with OpenTable.com, adhere to these refined guidelines for an accurate and efficient booking process:

 1. **Selecting Time:** Locate and use the dropdown menus or other time selectors.
 Apply the **Select** action to choose the specified time based on user input.

 2. **Selecting Date:** Use the calendar widgets or date selectors provided.
 Perform the **Click** action to pick the correct date based on user instructions.

 3. **Specifying Party Size:** Find the dropdown or input field for party size.
 Use the **Select** action to set the value that matches the user's requirement.

 4. **Navigating to the Restaurant Details Page:** In the search results, click on the restaurant name to open its detailed page.
 Avoid interacting with other elements like ratings or reviews in the results.

+5. **Avoid Repeatedly Inputting Contact Information:** If the contact information is already pre-filled on the webpage, do not attempt to overwrite or re-enter it.

-5. **Complete Reservation:** After ensuring all details—such as the user’s requested date, time, party size, and contact information—are correctly filled in and align with the user’s instructions, click the "Complete Reservation" button to finalize the booking.
+6. **Complete Reservation:** After ensuring all details—such as the user’s requested date, time, party size, and contact information—are correctly filled in and align with the user’s instructions, click the "Complete Reservation" button to finalize the booking.

 Now, await the task and the screenshot to determine the appropriate action.